-There is a strong pedestrian ambience in the centre due to the relatively continuous street activity, compact layout and low to medium building scale.
-Improved footpaths and crossings would increase pedestrian amenity, and reduce the potential for pedestrian/traffic conflict which exists in some areas.
-Better pedestrian access to the harbour foreshore would benefit the centre.
+There is a strong pedestrian ambience in the centre incivity, compact layout and low 4 yould increase.
+There are two pocket parks, Pannerong Reserve and Percival Park, within the centre and two would increase pedestrian amenity, and reduce the potential for pedestrian/traffic conflict which exists in some areas.
+Better pedestrian access to the harbour for exhore would benefit the centre.

-The Parking Strategy contained within the Public Domain Improvements Plan should be used as a
+peopealed by which are a separated by which ar The Parking Strategy contained within the Public Domain Improvements Plan should be used as a ist 502